 One of the great benefits of living in the residential colleges is interaction with the faculty.
 The deans and masters are all members of the faculty or administration.
-They frequently take their meals in the residential college dining halls, where they come to know students and their know students and their activities and concerns in a comfortable, informal setting.
+They frequently take their meals in the residential college dining halls, where they come to know students and their activities and concerns in a comfortable, informal setting.
 These relaxed mealtime conversations give students a chance to mix with faculty without making an appointment or sitting in an office.
 Also associated with each college are members of the faculty, or distinguished individuals from throughout the professions, called Fellows.
-These Fellows sometimes teach college

-"The lessons you will learn from one another, the lifelong friendships you will form, are no less important than the lessons taught in the classroom"-President Richard C. Levin, shown with undergraduates.

-seminars, eat with students, join the intramural teams, and become part of the life of the college.
+These Fellows sometimes teach college seminars, eat with students, join the intramural teams, and become part of the life of the college.
 Some Fellows even live in the college.
-The accessibility

-of faculty members creates a close network of advice and counsel.
-Because they interact with the faculty in a variety of ways, Yale students feel they can approach professors,

-no matter what their

-reputation or name, to ask

-questions and to learn.

-They know, too, that they

-will always be welcome.
+The accessibility of faculty members creates a close network of advice and counsel.
+Because they interact with the faculty in a variety of ways, Yale students feel they can approach professors, no matter what their reputation or name, to ask questions and to learn.
+They know, too, that they will always be welcome.